jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   b.
 Debian Family
   c.
 Debian and RedHat
   d.
 None of the above
-13) Which distro(s) supports the RPM package?
+14) Which distro(s) supports the RPM package?
   a.
 CentOS only
   b.
 RedHat Family
   c.
 Debian and RedHat
   d.
 None of the above
-14) We talked about using GCC to compile and install software, what was the other language/package manager discussed in the chapter?
+15) We talked about using GCC to compile and install software, what was the other language/package manager discussed in the chapter?
   a.
 G++
   b.
 APT
   c.
 Python
   d.
 None of the above

-15)	Describe the purpose of Virtualbox Guest Additions?
+16)	Describe the purpose of Virtualbox Guest Additions?

-16) In APT, where are the additional source list fragments stored (file location)?
+17) In APT, where are the additional source list fragments stored (file location)?

-17) Which company owns Virtualbox?

 18) After building software from source and running the ```./configure``` command, what is the next step?
   a.
 Run the ```make install``` command